p0nce/d-idioms/idioms/Leveraging TLS for a fast thread-safe singleton.md

 Leveraging TLS for a fast thread-safe singleton
 ===============================================

 In D the declarations you reasonably thought would be globals, are instead put in Thread-Local Storage (TLS) unless marked with `shared` or `__gshared`.
-Each thread the has its own independent copy of TLS things.
+Each thread the runtime knows has its own independent copy of TLS things.

 ```
 class A